Defending Our Singapore-Based Client Against Security for Costs Applications

-In a recent appeal, Kuala Lumpur High Court upheld the decision of the Senior Assistant Registrar to dismiss the Defendants’ Security for Costs Application with costs.
-Consequently, this decision reaffirms that our Courts will not order Security for Costs as of right against a foreign Plaintiff, but only if the Court thinks it just to order, depending on the case’s circumstances.
-The relevant factors regarding Security for Costs (“SFC”) are thus especially pertinent.
+In a recent appeal, the Kuala Lumpur High Court upheld the Senior Assistant Registrar’s decision to dismiss the Defendants’ application for Security for Costs (SFC) with costs.
+This decision reaffirms that our courts will not grant SFC as a matter of course against a foreign plaintiff, but only if it is deemed just based on the case’s specific circumstances.
+The principles surrounding SFC are therefore particularly crucial.

-• Our Client does not have any assets in Malaysia; and
+• Our Client has no assets in Malaysia.

 • RM200,000 is fair and reasonable.